January 28, 2014

 November 1, 2013

-Musical comedy Dirty Rotten Scoundrels comes to the Savoy Theatre this spring starring Robert Lindsay, Rufus Hound and Katherine Kingsley.
+Musical comedy Dirty Rotten Scoundrels comes to the Savoy Theatre starring Robert Lindsay, Rufus Hound, Katherine Kingsley and Samantha Bond.

 Olivier, Tony and BAFTA winning actor Robert Lindsay (Oliver!, My Family) and comedian Rufus Hound (One Man, Two Guvnors) star as rival conmen Lawrence Jameson and Freddy Benson in musical comedy Dirty Rotten Scoundrels.